-A punt in football is when the kicker holds the ball with 2 hands, releases it, and kicks the ball right before it hits the ground.
+A punt in football is when the kicker holds the ball with two hands, releases it, and kicks the ball right before it hits the ground.
 The purpose of punting is to change the field position.

 Punt In Football